esedore/delirium/README.md

 # Model Confustion Guide

 ## Methods & Rationale
-Currently this project aims to research methods which can spiral text to image AI models into a state of confusion & collapse The dataset of good text to image prompts used for "prompts.csv" comes from *[Krea-ai](https://docs.google.com/uc?export=download&id=1c4WHxtlzvHYd0UY5WCMJNn2EO-Aiv2A0)*
+Currently this project aims to research methods which can spiral text to image AI models into a state of confusion & collapse <br>
+The dataset of good text to image prompts used for "prompts.csv" comes from *[Krea-ai](https://docs.google.com/uc?export=download&id=1c4WHxtlzvHYd0UY5WCMJNn2EO-Aiv2A0)*

 ### Input generation: